 These days diamonds come in all shapes and sizes to suit everyone’s preferences.
 Some diamond shapes are considered outdated or old-fashioned while others remain timeless & classic.
-Round brilliant diamonds are the most popular shape of a diamond and because of this, they’re also the most common.
+Round brilliant diamonds are the most popular shape of diamond and because of this they’re also the most common.

 A brilliant round diamond will typically:

 - come with a heftier price tag than diamonds of other shapes

 Round diamonds have been cut for decades, and despite technological advancements evening the playing field between it and other shapes, they remain massively popular & are considered classic.
 After round diamonds, princess, oval and cushion shaped diamonds are the most popular.